 - Figure out what patients and family members can contribute in terms of starting a healthier living program.

 - Join one of the many support groups available for prostate cancer patients.
-USTOO is a good place to start your research into groups.
+USTOO is a good place to start your research.